-- Player Cards - No Pass = No Play.
-Referees will check that each player has a player pass and is listed on the line-up card.
+- Player Pass - No Pass = No Play.
+Referees will check that each player has a player pass and is listed on the game card.

 - Update Roster - Team representatives (captain, coach and/or manager) should ensure each player is added to the GGWSL team’s roster with their valid CSAN number prior to each game.
-Player names and CSAN numbers must be entered on the roster so that they can be generated on the Line-up card (Game Card).
+Player names and CSAN numbers must be entered on the roster so that they can be generated on the game card .
 Roster maximum is 27 but you may only suit up 18 players per game.

 To update the roster, team representatives need to login to the GGWSL website.
 Go to your team profile page and click on roster (under team name).
 Within the roster, team representatives can add, edit and drop players.

 - Game Cards - Prior to the start of the game, each team must present the referee with a printed GGWSL game card that lists each player’s full name (as listed on their CSAN player pass) and their CSAN number.
 To access your game card, login to the GGWSL website, go to your team's home profile page and click on the Game Card link (under team name).
 Only players added to the roster will populate the game card.

 A team failing to provide a game card will be issued a forfeit and given a fine.
 A team providing a game card with handwritten player name(s) and/or CSAN numbers is subject to a general fine.
 Jersey numbers can be hand-written.

 The team representative must sign the game card.
 The referee will sign game card after checking in players.

 - Corner Flags - Each team is responsible for providing 2 corner flags or cones for each Failure to provide corner flags or cones will result in a $25 general fine for that team.